MesihK/mcc/README.md

 * merge-sort.c
 * quick-sort.c

+Compiled ASM output of examples can be found at examples folder.

 whic is compiled using both `gcc` and `mcc` and output compared between two

 Test can be run with using `tests/test.sh`.